buntekuh/authentication/README.md

 ### Models

 I believe in thin models.
-A model is concerned with representing database records in ruby.
+A model should be concerned with representing database records,
-Forms are used to encapsulate data used within the application.
-Forms are concerned with data and validatitions.
+while forms are concerned with data encapsulation and validatition within the application.
-Commands are concerned with persisting form data.
+Commands convert forms to models and persist them.
-There are no more callbacks, instead there are methods within commands.
+There are no more model callbacks, instead these are methods within commands.

 ### Services

-Services are used for reusable code please refer to _app/services/_
+Services are used for reusable code

+please refer to _app/services/_

 ### Tests